j2-barnaby/SES-Joby-barnaby/worksheet 6/README.md

 ### Result

-The serial terminal shows four memory addresses.
+What was supposed to happen: The serial terminal shows four memory addresses.
 The allocated block address is just above the heap start.
 The stack pointer is unchanged before and after `malloc`.

-> **Screenshot — Credit Exercise 2:**
->
-> <!-- Insert screenshot of terminal showing the four memory addresses printed out -->
+What did happen: The same as the two previous tasks my minicom terminal remained blank the same as the task before and didnt even print the `printf` statements that were written in the main.c compiled and flashed to the olimex board.

 ---